HyperSane/ARG/ARG-Guide.md

 # Western-Inpirations For The Game: https://github.com/HyperSane/ARRPG/wiki/Hyper%E2%80%90Sane-Inspirations
 ---

-# AARPG Player Guide
+# ARG Player Guide

-Welcome to the AARPG!
+Welcome to the ARG!
 This guide will help you understand how to engage with the game, explore the knowledge provided, and participate in the community while adhering to the structure and rules of the game.
 AARPG is an intricate blend of learning, exploration, and interaction that leverages modern tools like Raindrop, GitHub, and Reddit.

 ## Table of Contents
 1. [Introduction](#introduction)